 Step-by-step directions

-- Gently wash the rice before cooking.
+- Remove the starch.
+Gently wash the rice in water before cooking.
 This helps wash some of the starch and grit out.
+Discard the water.

 Expert tips and recipe FAQs

-It was at a picnic, specifically a Sizdah Bedar celebrating the Persian New Year (Nowruz) where I saw one Persian family serve individual servings of sholeh zard in small mason jars.
-That’s where I found my inspiration for my pretty little jars of golden yellow sweetness.
+It was at a Sizdah Bedar picnic where I saw a Persian family serve sholeh zard in small mason jars.
+That’s where I found my inspiration for my pretty little jars of golden deliciousness.
+It also makes for easy storage!

 Shole Zard – Persian Saffron Rice Pudding